 There are many forms of negligence that could lead to you suing your dentist after botched cosmetic treatments.
 We won’t list all of them here but some common forms of negligence that result in a claim include:

-- If your dentist did not explain the risks associated with your cosmetic procedure.
+- If your cosmetic dentist did not explain the risks associated with your cosmetic procedure.

 - Where alternative procedures were not considered before treatment started.

-- If your teeth or gums were damaged by poorly fitted crowns.
+- If your teeth were damaged, or your gums, by poorly fitted crowns.